MOMENT OF INERTIA OF FLYWHEEL

 In real Laboratory

-1. Rotate the flywheel to ensure that it can rotate smoothly (oil the bearings if required) and estimate the minimum number of slotted masses required to move the flywheel
+- Rotate the flywheel to ensure that it can rotate smoothly.
+Oil the bearings if required.
+Estimate the minimum number of slotted masses required to move the flywheel from rest.

-3. Wrap the string around the axle by rotating it until the weight is at point A just below the axle and hold it.
-The length of the string should be such that it becomes detached from the axle when the mass strikes the floor B. Note the number of windings of string around the axle
+- Wrap the string around the axle by rotating it until the weight is at point A, just below the axle, and hold it.
+Ensure the length of the string is such that it becomes detached from the axle when the mass strikes the floor at point B. Note the number of windings of string around the axle, denoted as $N_{1}$.

-4. Measure the distance between point A and the floor B. Make a marking on the rim of the wheel in order to count the number of revolutions of the wheel.
+- Measure the distance between point A (initial position of mass) and floor point B (final position of mass).
+This distance is $h = 2\pi r N_{1}$.
+Make a marking on the rim of the wheel to enable counting of the number of revolutions of the wheel during the experiment.

-6. Count the number of rotations before the flywheel comes to rest and the time taken for it.
+- Count the number of rotations $N_{2}$ before the flywheel comes to rest.
+Record the time $t$ taken for the flywheel to stop completely.
+The timer should be stopped when the flywheel ceases to rotate.

-8. Find the value of mass moment of inertia in each trial and calculate the mean moment of inertia of flywheel
+- Calculate the value of mass moment of inertia in each trial using the derived formula.
+Then, calculate the mean moment of inertia of the flywheel from all trials and compare with the theoretical value.

 In the simulator

-In a real experiment, the theoretical mass moment of inertia may be approximately estimated by the measuring the approximate mass of different simplified geometrical components and adding the Mass Moment of Inertia about the central axis (from the known equations of MI of rings, cylinders, rods, etc).
-In a simulator, the theoretical mass moment of inertia needs to be directly entry using the variables for determining volume and desity
+In a real experiment, the theoretical mass moment of inertia is estimated by measuring the approximate mass of different simplified geometrical components and adding the mass moment of inertia about the central axis from the known equations of moment of inertia of rings, cylinders, rods, etc. In the simulator, the theoretical mass moment of inertia is directly calculated using the variables for determining volume and density.

-1. Use sliders to control the Initial Setup to calculate the Theoretical Moment of inertia of the flywheel system .
-Moment of Inertia be calculated based on radius of flywheel R, thickness of the flywheel t, radius of axle r, length of axle l, density of material ρ and acceleration due to gravity (g). //Provision for locking the Moment of Inertia to be incorporated.
-(LOCK)
+- Use sliders to control the Initial Setup to calculate the Theoretical Moment of inertia of the flywheel system.
+Moment of Inertia be calculated based on radius of flywheel $R$, thickness of the flywheel $t$, radius of axle $r$, length of axle $l$, density of material $\rho$ and acceleration due to gravity $g$.
+(Provision for locking the Moment of Inertia to be incorporated.
+(LOCK))

-2. Use the sliders to control experimental setup (mass of the slotted weights m, number of wounds n1/height of fall h)
+- Use the sliders to control experimental setup (mass of the slotted weights $m$, number of windings $N_{1}$/height of fall $h$)

-5. As the simulation stops the result will diplay.
+- As the simulation stops the result will display.